Definition of Stroke and TIA

 #### Clinical Presentation of Subarachnoid Hemorrhage

 Patients with subarachnoid hemorrhage often present with the sudden onset of a severe, “thunderclap” headache, which is frequently described as the “worst headache of their life.”
-Other common symptoms include:
+Other common symptoms include:- Nausea and vomiting

 - Altered level of consciousness, ranging from confusion to coma